-1 Failure of an actual transfer seldom involves such an irretrievable loss, although there are some contemporary examples and many historical examples of that type of failure.
+&lt;sup>1Failure of an actual transfer seldom involves such an irretrievable loss, although there are some contemporary examples and many historical examples of that type of failure.

-$^{^2}$ Strictly speaking, this sentence describes a different information structure from the preceding one.
+&lt;sup>2Strictly speaking, this sentence describes a different information structure from the preceding one.
 If traders can only distinguish between events S and F on the basis of observing the success or failure of a transfer, then they can not make any distinction unless a (non-zero) transfer has been attempted.
 To assume that they can make a state-contingent transfer in the second round even if no first-round transfer from 2 to 3 has been attempted neglects this limitation of their opportunity for inference.
-In the case where there is no private information, this ambiguity is harmless because risk-averse traders would not cooperatively choose to make a state-contingent transfer in the second
+In the case where there is no private information, this ambiguity is harmless because risk-averse traders would not cooperatively choose to make a state-contingent transfer in the second round unless they had exposed themselves to settlement risk in the first round.
+How the ambiguity is resolved is important in the private-information case, though, and we will discuss this issue further when we analyze private information.